AlfredoGvz/plan_me_pj/README.md

 **Deletions**

 - Organizers can delete only the events they have created.
-- All users can delete their accounts at any time.
+- All users can delete their accounts at any time from the dashboard.
 This action will permanently remove all their personal data, including email addresses and any associated details, from the system.